OTis-Philippines-Inc/AI-Research/docs/en/researches/001-paddle-handle-checkout-success.md

 ## Considered Options

-- **Default Paddle Success Page:** Notifies the customer of their transaction via page and email of their order details.
+- **Default paddle success page:** Notifies the customer of their transaction via page and email of their order details.
-- **Customized Success Page:** Redirects the customer after successful transaction to whatever data-success-url is set in HTML or the `Paddle.Checkout.open()` attribute called `successUrl` has been setted.
+- **Customized success page:** Redirects the customer after successful transaction to whatever data-success-url is set in HTML or the `Paddle.Checkout.open()` attribute called `successUrl` has been setted.
 It can also be configured during initialization step through process of `eventCallback`.
-- **Email Confirmation:** Using email as source of confirmation while having the option of using Webhooks for additional control during email phase.
+- **Email confirmation:** Using email as source of confirmation while having the option of using Webhooks for additional control during email phase.
 This process skips the success page entirely.
-- **Customized Success Workflow:** Maximizing control over the process using Webhooks to automate the post-purchase results like, sending API keys, the emailing of order details, and can add additional processes.
+- **Customized success workflow:** Maximizing control over the process using Webhooks to automate the post-purchase results like, sending API keys, the emailing of order details, and can add additional processes.

 ## Decision Outcome